Travel Rounds

 Alternatively, a member of the party may use an appropriate spell or feature and simply count count the result as a "Success by 5 or more".

-## Rations
+## Hunter

 *Recommended: [[Survival]], [[Animal Handling]]*